-Recently I found out that our church is offering flu shots again this year, so I thought I'd share an email with you that I sent to our Pastor…
+Recently I found out that our church is offering flu shots again this year, offered by a local pharmacy, so I thought I'd share an email with you that I sent to our Pastor…

-First I want you to know that I love our Pastor, he's a great priest (they're not all bad, just some of them…) and he's a friend too.
+First I want you to know that I love our Pastor, he's a great priest (they're not all bad, there are bad apples in any group of people!) and he's a friend too.
 But just like so many, he must not know the real story here.